-You probably already know quite a few words on the first levels of the AWL, because words like ‘area,’ ‘job,’ and ‘require’ are common in daily use, not just academic texts.
+You probably already know most of the words on the first levels of the AWL, because words like ‘area,’ ‘job,’ and ‘require’ are common in daily use, not just academic texts.

-However, the last five levels of the Academic Word List are also important to understanding textbooks, lectures, and professional discussions, even though you will not learn most from everyday conversation.
+The last five levels of the Academic Word List are also important, even though you will not learn many of them from everyday conversations.
+They're necessary for understanding textbooks, lectures, and professional discussions,

 Some of the best pages to learn and practice AWL words are: